 Please contact us if you would like to submit an obituary for this page.

-We join the prayers of the community of Regis Jesuit with yours for the repose of Robert’s soul and the consolation of his family and all those who loved him.
+We join the prayers of the community of Regis Jesuit with yours for the repose of Fr.
+Swetnam's soul and the consolation of his family and all those who loved him.
 May he rest in peace.

-We join the prayers of the community of Regis Jesuit with yours for the repose of Dennis' soul and the consolation of his family and all those who loved him.
+We join the prayers of the community of Regis Jesuit with yours for the repose of John's soul and the consolation of the family and all those who loved him.
 May he rest in peace.

 Eternal rest grant unto them, O Lord, and let perpetual light shine upon them.
 May the souls of the faithful departed, through the mercy of God, rest in peace.
 Amen.